windytan/redsea/README.md

 ```
 radio_command | redsea [OPTIONS]

+By default, a 171 kHz single-channel 16-bit MPX signal is expected via stdin.

 -b, --input-bits       Input is an unsynchronized ASCII bit stream
                        (011010110...).
 All characters but '0' and '1'
                        are ignored.